jnixy/website/content/publication/42-cpp-turnover/index.md

 publication: '*Criminology & Public Policy*'
 publication_short: CPP
 publication_types: '2'
-publishDate: '2021-07-06T09:00:00Z'
+publishDate: "2021-07-06T09:00:00Z"
-slides: ''
+slides: ""
-summary: Police resignations - but not retirements or involuntary separations - spiked significantly in a large western department following the George Floyd protests.
+summary: "Police resignations - but not retirements or involuntary separations - spiked significantly in a large western department following the George Floyd protests."
 tags:
 - Police
 - Legitimacy
 - Ferguson Effect
 - Organizational justice
 - Time series analysis
-abstract: Several of the largest U.S. police departments reported a sharp increase in officer resignations following massive public protests directed at policing in the summer of 2020.
+abstract: "Several of the largest U.S. police departments reported a sharp increase in officer resignations following massive public protests directed at policing in the summer of 2020.
 Yet, to date, no study has rigorously assessed the impact of the George Floyd protests on police resignations.
 We fill this void using 60 months of employment data from a large police department in the western US.
 Bayesian structural time-series modeling shows that voluntary resignations increased by 279% relative